Application Information

 At Duke, we value transparency, and with this goal in mind would like to share more about our values, approach, and philosophy when it comes to recruitment:

-- We do not preferentially seek applicants from any particular or “top ranked” medical schools or from particular parts of the country or world.
+• We do not preferentially seek applicants from any particular medical schools or from particular parts of the country or world.

-- With respect to the preference signaling program, we anticipate taking preference signals into account when trying to select between two candidates who are otherwise equivocal.
-However, we do not anticipate weighing preference signals heavily in our screening process, as feedback from current residents suggests that applicants may not be able to accurately predict which programs they would most love until completing an actual interview day experience.
+• With respect to the preference signaling program, we take preference signals into account when trying to select between two candidates who are otherwise equivocal.
+However, preference signals are not a primary factor in how we select applicants to interview.

-- We are seeking applicants whose passions come through strongly in their applications.
-We are particularly interested in individuals who have an interest in training to become an outstanding psychiatrist, who have demonstrated a track record of service and leadership, who are committed to equity, diversity and inclusion, and those who have shown evidence of resilience and/or overcoming adversity.
+• We are seeking applicants whose passions come through strongly in their applications.
+We are particularly interested in individuals who have an interest in training to become an outstanding psychiatrist, who have demonstrated a track record of service and leadership, and who have shown evidence of resilience.

-- We encourage all applicants to apply!
+• We encourage all applicants to apply!
 Imposter syndrome is real, and many of our residents have told us, “I never dreamed I would match at Duke.”
-Don’t sell yourself short—you are worthy.
+Don’t sell yourself short.

-- We maintain an interview waitlist, so if you do not receive an invite from us by mid-October, you may hear from us as the season progresses.
-We typically receive cancellations throughout the season, which allows individuals to move off of the waitlist.
+• We maintain an interview waitlist, so if you do not receive an invite from us by mid-October, you may hear from us as the season progresses.
+We typically receive a few cancellations throughout the season, which allows individuals to move off of the waitlist.

 Additional Information for Applicants